Richard L.. “Rick” Burchfield, 79, longtime fire chief at Cornplanter Twp., died at 8:20 P.M. Monday Dec. 21, 2020 at UPMC-Northwest on Seneca.

 Memorials may be made to the Cornplanter Volunteer Fire Dept.

-in memory of Richard L. Burchfield, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Richard L. Burchfield, please visit our floral store.